insightsengineering/JointSurvivalModels.jl/paper/paper.md

 ---

 # Summary
-This software implements a numerical approach to define a distribution based on the description of the hazard function from survival analysis.
-In particular this allows to define joint models of time-to-even data and longitudinal measurements.
+This Julia package implements a numerical approach to define a distribution based on the survival hazard function.
+In particular this provided a mechanism of defining joint models of time-to-even data and longitudinal measurements.
 Using numerical integration, the likelihood of events can be calculated, allowing Bayesian inference frameworks to sample the posterior distribution of the model's parameters.
 Additionally, this implementation is able to generate samples of joint models.
 This allows its use in simulations, which are common in Bayesian workflows [@BayesianWorkflow].

 # Statement of need

 Over the last decade, there has been a growing interest in joint models for longitudinal and time-to-event outcome data.
-This is the case in clinical research where biomarkers are often measured repeatedly over time, with the expectation that they may provide insights into the likelihood of a long-term clinical outcome (such as death).
+This is the case in clinical research where biomarkers are often measured repeatedly over time, with the expectation that they may provide insights into the likelihood of a long-term clinical outcome such as disease progression or adverse events.
 As a consequence, joint models have been proposed to leverage this data and used for the prediction of individual risks, the evaluation of surrogacy of a biomarker for a clinical outcome, and for making inferences about treatment in various therapeutic areas.

 In oncology, it is well known that the individual risk of death depends on the treatment-induced changes in tumor size over time [@Tardivon2019].
 Because pharmacologic effects are typically transient, nonlinear mixed-effect models are required to capture central tendency and inter-individual variability in tumor size, while parametric models can be used for analysing time to death.
 Joint models have been used in other therapeutic areas such as neurology [@Khnel2021], cardiovascular disease [@KassahunYimer2020], or infection diseases [@Wu2007].